daveWid/kohana-gravatar/README.md

 // You can also use render Gravatar::instance('test@example.com')->render();

+// With render you can also set size dynamically, overriding the configuration Gravatar::instance('test@example.com')->render(120);
 ~~~

 Using `Gravatar::instance` will keep the Gravatar objects around so you won't have duplicate objects for the same email.